Ovid/zen-of-test-suites/README.md

 ### Testing fixtures are frequently not used (or poorly used)

-One difference between your application code and the test suite is in an application, we often have no idea what the data will be and we try to have a clean separation of data and code.
+One difference between your application code and the test suite is that in an application, we often have no idea what the data will be and we try to have a clean separation of data and code.